 Emails will be used to distribute information of council business.

 Individual Parish councillors are responsible for what they post.
 Councillors are personally responsible for any online activity conducted via their published e-mail address which is used for council business.
-Councillors are strongly advised to have separate council and personal email addresses, and adhere to The Members’ Code of Conduct, see Guidance for Councillors at the end of this document.
+Councillors will be provided with a separate Parish Council email address, and adhere to The Members’ Code of Conduct, see Guidance for Councillors at the end of this document.

 3. All social media sites in use should be checked and updated on a regular basis and ensure that the security settings are in place.